Marrakech has a great choice for eating out ... Moroccan, French, Italian, Japanese..!

-A traditional Moroccan restaurant is run entirely by women, and serves up excellent tagines and light fluffy couscous.
+A traditional Moroccan restaurant, run entirely by women, and serving up excellent tagines and light fluffy couscous.

 232 Avenue Mohammed V, Marrakech